‘Pure mathematics is, in its way, the poetry of logical ideas.’

 Explaining Data Graphs, probability…

 The areas of SAFE maths are applied, where possible, through cross-curricular work, with a strong emphasis on practical activities.
-Children’s mental maths is tested weekly using the Beat That Challenges, which incorporates number facts and times tables.
-The challenges are fast and fun and children are encouraged to beat their score from previous week.
+Children’s fluency in maths is studied weekly in lessons, through TTR and homework.
+Big maths challenges and big maths online include challenges are fast and fun and children access this frequently.